wilburc/wilburc.github.io/_portfolio/ankishare.md

 We used these to validate our assumptions and mission.

 - All students use Anki cards
-- Most (90%+) students shared cards with their peers*
+- Most (90%+) students shared cards with their peers, and weren’t picky about who they shared with*
-- They spend *a lot* of time studying.
+- Students spend *a lot* of time studying
 - Students study on their laptops and iPads
 - Students often collaborated in making/improving decks

-**This was important to us, as a common argument was “isn’t most of the value in the making of the cards?”
+**This was important to us, as a common argument was “isn’t most of the value in the making of the cards?”*

 ### Contextual Inquiry
 These surveys also helped us meet with some students.
 They walked us through their file libraries, and talked about their study habits and flashcard preferences.